 Cavities are often viewed as a common dental concern in children, though adults with poor oral hygiene habits or a diet high in sugar are also at risk of developing cavities.

-Many people experience no cavity symptoms at all, but the most common warning signs include:
+Many children experience no cavity symptoms at all, but the most common warning signs include:

-If you think you have a cavity, Dr. O’Mallon will inspect your smile for any signs of tooth decay.
+If you think your child has a cavity, Dr. O’Mallon will inspect your child's smile for any signs of tooth decay.
 During this exam, he will most likely take X-rays to determine if the damage has spread beyond one tooth.

-Next, Dr. O’Mallon will fit you for a filling, a dental restoration that seals the hole in your tooth and protects it against further damage.
-There are many different types of fillings to choose from at Dr. O’Mallon’s office, including:
+Next, Dr. O’Mallon will speak to you about your child's dental treatment and clearly explain which teeth need dental restorations and how he plans to treat your child..
+There are many different types of restorations to choose from at Dr. O’Mallon’s office, including: